 Ed is the Herald's city editor.
 A lot of editors are named Ed.
 It doesn't mean anything.
 I've known reporters named Frank and Ernest and once I knew a girl named Virginia.[The Coolest!]

 Am I missing something?
-Do these names reference some real people or literally characters?
+Do these names refer to real people or fictional characters?

 No comments: